Replyblogging: “Async Rust can be a pleasure to work with”

 Sync is a stricter bound that means a type cannot only be sent between threads but is also safe to modify from multiple threads.

-Sync only means that you can have references to the type from multiple threads, nothing about mutability. *const T is not Sync, for example. this is for basically the same reason as it is not Send: not because these indicate anything about the referenced type, but that it is very easy to use referenced types incorrectly if pointers were automatically Send or Sync.
+: not because these indicate anything about the referenced type, but that it is very easy to use referenced types incorrectly if pointers were automatically Send

 The subtle distinction is that any resources that are shared between the threads definitely need to be Send (and Sync if they are mutable), but our futures themselves don’t necessarily need to be Send.